 Costumes and jewelry have always played a significant role in adding elements of drama, history, and beauty on-screen.
-We decided to take a closer look at the necklaces that have impressed us both in fantasy and reality.
-Our team of expert appraisers perform evaluations every day to the benefit of our buyers and sellers alike.
-While most of these pieces are fictional, see how our expert appraisers were able to estimate their value.
+We decided to take a closer look at the famous necklaces that have impressed us both in fantasy and reality.
+Prior to sending items to GIA for a professional grading, our team of experts evaluates pieces of jewelry every day to the benefit of our buyers and sellers alike.
+While most of these pieces are fictional, see how our jewelry experts were able to estimate their value.

 The Heart of the Ocean Necklace worn in the film Titanic has a very interesting and complex history including a fictional history presented in the film, and the actual history of the necklace’s inspiration, the Hope Diamond.
 In the movie, the Heart of the Ocean was a rare blue diamond that was once worn in Louis XVI’s crown.
 The diamond goes missing after Louis XVI’s execution.
 It is later recovered and cut into a heart shape and becomes known as the Heart of the Ocean.
 This history is actually quite similar to that of the actual Hope Diamond, a 45.5CT blue diamond, with the difference being that it was a part of Louis XIV’s royal necklace rather than a crown.
 While the Heart of the Ocean is a completely fictional piece, both the necklace and the movie were inspired by a tragic love affair on the ship that involved a precious sapphire necklace.

 - In the film, the size of the “Heart of the Ocean Diamond” measures at 56 carats.